SNCFdevelopers/wcs/CONTRIBUTING.md

 Don't forget to update the changelog and the StackBlitz templates version.

+> ⚠️ If you're going to release a major version, you should update the wcs archive documentation (https://gitlab.com/SNCF/wcs-archive)
+> ```gitexclude
+> # Go on the latest release branch
+> git checkout master
+> # Run a build of the projet
+> npm run build
+> # Copy the storybook-static folder to the wcs-archive repository in a new corresponding folder for the current version
+> # Commit and push the changes in the wcs-archive repository
+> # Go back to the wcs repository
+> # Revert all the change made during the build process
+> git checkout .
+> ```
+> Now you can follow the steps below to release the new version.

 ```sh
 # Make sure you're on develop branch
 git checkout develop